Interacting Large Language Model Agents. Interpretable Models and Social Learning: LLM Agent as a Rationally Inattentive Bayesian Utility Maximizer

 The max-margin formulation is especially useful when the analyst wishes to estimate the utilities of \bayesianagent\, which pass the NIAC and NIAS tests maximally.
 There is no guarantee that this will be close to the true utility because of the bias in the observed data.
 Still, this estimate is a useful reconstruction that has shown to work well in practice~\cite{pattanayak,JMLR:v24:20-1202}.

 Next, we describe the utility reconstruction method, which minimizes the $\ell_1$-norm of the reconstructed utility so as to obtain a sparse representation.
-Here, we manually set tolerances $\epsilon_1$ and $\epsilon_2$ for the margins with which each condition is satisfied.
+Here, we manually set tolerances $\epsilon_1\in\R^+$ and $\epsilon_2\in\R^+$ for the margins with which each condition is satisfied.
+Ideally, the margin should be as high as possible such that the linear inequalities still have a feasible solution.
+Therefore, some trial and error is required to select a suitable $\epsilon_1$ and $\epsilon_2$.
+However, this is possible since the Bayesian revealed preference step is offline.
 We minimize the following convex program, and we summarize the procedure in Algorithm~\ref{alg:sparse},

 The sparsest utility reconstruction is especially useful when the analyst is interested in understanding the key state-action pairs that the \bayesianagent\ finds especially useful.
 This sparse utility can be informative in focussingdg the design of the environment and the system prompt that the \bayesianagent\ uses.